ibm-cloud-docs/schematics/create-terraform-config.md

 The {{site.data.keyword.cloud_notm}} Provider plug-in reference includes two types of objects, data sources and resources.
 You can use both objects to reference resources in other resource blocks.

 - **Resources**: To create a resource, you use the resource definition in the {{site.data.keyword.cloud_notm}} Provider plug-in reference.
-A resource definition includes the syntax for configuring your {{site.data.keyword.cloud_notm}} resources and an **Attributes reference** that shows the properties that you can reference as input parameters in other resource blocks.
+A resource definition includes the syntax for configuring your Cloud resources and an **Attributes reference** that shows the properties that you can reference as input parameters in other resource blocks.
 For example, when you create a VPC, the ID of the VPC is made available after the creation.
 You can use the ID as an input parameter when you create a subnet for your VPC.
 Use this option if you combine multiple resources in one Terraform configuration file. </br>

     Example of an infrastructure code